-When something is completed, it must meet the scrum team’s definition of “done,” which means it must offer value and be in useable condition.
+Before something is completed, it must meet the Scrum team’s definition of “done,” which means it must offer value and be in useable condition.

-Ultimately, each increment helps move the project toward achieving its final vision or goal.
+Ultimately, each increment helps the team move the project toward achieving its final vision or goal.

 Scrum team roles and responsibilities

-Although all team members are considered equally important, there are distinct roles that guide the team through each iteration to the final successful project outcome.
+Although it is valuable to have teams that are cross-functional, in Scrum teams, there are distinct roles that guide the team through each iteration to the final successful project outcome.

-While scrum masters may be helpful for creating a foundation of scrum, teams in which each person takes full ownership of their role have the potential to maximize the benefits of the methodology.
+While Scrum masters may be helpful for creating a foundation of Scrum, teams where each person takes full ownership of their role can also maximize the benefits of the methodology.

-This is the approach we take among our scrum teams at monday.com.
-By encouraging each team member to take full accountability for their tasks, updating on their progress, proactively solving problems, and collaborating efficiently, we’ve been able to boost team success without scrum masters.
+This is the approach we take among our Scrum teams at monday.com.
+By encouraging each team member to take full accountability for their tasks, give updates on their progress, proactively solve problems, and collaborate efficiently, we’ve been able to boost team success without Scrum masters.